EugGolovanov/TorchClippedOptimizers/README.md

 <br>

 #### <a name="LinearStochAutoClip"></a>	Linear Stoch Auto Clipping
-LinearStochAutoClip is an auto-clipping method, using randomization when clipping heavy tails at the gradient, which helps to shift the mathematical expectation less.
+LinearStochAutoClip is an auto-clipping method, using randomization when clipping gradient, which helps to shift the mathematical expectation less.
 $$P(\text{clip})=\beta^{\alpha_{\text{auto}}}, \text{where}\ 0<\beta<1 \text{ and}\ \alpha = \alpha_{\text{auto}} $$

 -----------
 <br>

 #### <a name="QuadraticStochAutoClip"></a>	Quadratic Stoch Auto Clipping
-QuadraticStochAutoClip is an automatic clipping method that uses randomization when clipping heavy tails and squaring the clipping probability.
+QuadraticStochAutoClip is an automatic clipping method that uses randomization when clipping gradient and squaring the clipping probability.
 $$P(\text{clip})=\beta^{\alpha_{\text{auto}}^2}, \text{where}\ 0<\beta<1 \text{ and}\ \alpha = \alpha_{\text{auto}}$$

 -----------